-The Director of Academy Giving is Jessica Vaughan.
+The Academy Giving Manager is Jessica Vaughan .
 She oversees the financial wellness of our two primary areas of fundraising: the Community Investment Campaign and the Tax Credit Campaign.

-The Exceptional Student Services Team is comprised of Kristin Pfeifer, Andrea Cook, and Rhonda McKenna.
+The Exceptional Student Services Team is comprised Andrea Cook, Meg Marks, and Rhonda McKenna.
 They oversee programs for all students with IEPs and are responsible for screening incoming students for special needs and conducting evaluations for special education when necessary.
-The point of contact for the ESS team is (choose one person from ESS team)